boyiguo1/Tutorial-Residential_Segregation_Score/README.md

 1.  pulling decennial US census data of Year 2000, 2010, 2020 via R
     package [tidycensus](https://walker-data.com/tidycensus/index.html)
-2.  calculating three residential segregation indices, including dissimilarity, isolation and interaction indices, at the preferred geographical level, e.g. county or census tract level
+2.  calculating three residential segregation indices\*, including dissimilarity, isolation and interaction indices, at the preferred geographical level, e.g. county or census tract level

+> \*: The implementation of the three scores in this pipeline is neither
+> endorsement nor an emphasize.
+Researchers should study all residential
+> segregation indices to choose the ones that match with their study
+> objectives.

 We hope this work would relieve social scientists from repetitive data pulling, and inspire to adapt the reproducible pipeline.